 The largest tendon in the body, the Achilles tendon runs along the back of the leg from the calf to the heel.
 It moves our leg and foot when we run or walk.
 Overuse of this tendon will cause it to swell and ache.
 Obesity or flat feet can also contribute to the condition.

 Achilles tendonitis is a common sports injury.
 People of all ages can get Achilles tendonitis.
-Some risk factors include:
+Some common causes and risk factors include:

 In some cases of Achilles tendonitis, the tendon can tear, which may require surgery.
 Another complication may include a bone spur forming on the heel.